min2ha/ukwa-site/content/target/60169/index.en.md

   "subject": "Brexit"
 }

-# Department for Environment, Food &  Rural Affairs: Farming for the next generation

 Secretary of State Michael Gove sets out his vision on the future of the farming industry after Brexit at the Oxford Farming Conference 2018